EstherLein/EstherLein/README.md

 - **[JavaScript Calculator](https://github.com/yourusername/js-calculator)**: A basic calculator built using JavaScript.
 - **[Responsive Tribute Page](https://github.com/yourusername/tribute-page)**: A tribute page created as part of my freeCodeCamp journey.

-## ✨ Fun Fact

-When I'm not coding, you can find me playing video games, doing sports, or learning about natural sciences! 🚀⚛︎

 ## 🚀 Let's Collaborate

 I'm always open to learning from others and collaborating on interesting projects.
 Feel free to reach out or explore my repositories!